Missouri Department of Health and Senior Services

-- Completing a state-approved training program, which typically consists of 75 hours of classroom training and 100 hours of clinical training;
+- Completing a state-approved CNA program, which typically consists of 75 hours of classroom learning and 100 hours of clinical experience;

 - Successfully completing both the knowledge and skills parts of the state evaluation and be placed in the Registry.
 The evaluation exam can be conducted at several certifying agencies.